Omnipath2025/equipath/README.md

 - ✅ **Developer Tools**: JavaScript SDK for dApp integration
 - ✅ **Research**: Novel privacy-preserving attribution protocols
 - ✅ **Public Good**: MIT-licensed, patent-free verification layer
+- ## Ethereum Foundation ESP Compliance

+This project is developed as an open-source public good with full ESP compliance:
+- ✅ **Patent-Free**: No patents filed or planned for ESP-funded components
+- ✅ **MIT Licensed**: All deliverables remain freely usable by the community
+- ✅ **Open Source**: Complete transparency and community ownership

 ## 📋 Technical Overview